atoponce/cardciphers/card_chameleon/README.rst

    e) Exchange this ciphertext red card with the top red card.
    f) Move the top two cards (one red, one black) to the bottom of the deck.

+7. Prepend the IV to the ciphertext.
-7. Send the message, which has 26 character more than the plaintext.
+8. Send the message, which has 26 character more than the plaintext.

 Decryption Algorithm
 --------------------